Cogeneration

 Environmental discharge: We release the treated wastewater to the ocean at Potter Point, Kurnell.

-Operating licence and regulation: We operate the plant under 2 sets of rules:
+Operating licence and regulation: We operate the facility under 2 sets of rules:

 Primary wastewater treatment removes large solids using physical separation processes.
 Most of the solids removed can be treated for beneficial reuse.